CESNET/du-docs/docs/shinysom.md

 ![appinst](ssom/appinst.png)

-In the first part of the form, you select access password.
+In the first part of the form, you select access password, please avoid chars like `{`, `}`, non trivial password is strongly recommended, however, it is also strongly recommended not to use a password you already use somewhere else.
 Username will be just `user`.

 ![appform1](ssom/appform1.png)